-The lying press says the FPÖ is the problem and not mass immigration, criminality, Islamisation, the EU, the ECB [European Central Bank], bureaucratisation, the loss of prosperity, etc. That's also how the GDR [German Democratic Republic] ended, and the red-green-black [= alliance of Social Democrats-Greens-Conservatives] dictatorship will end exactly the same way! (#4145)
+The lying press says the FPÖ is the problem and not mass immigration, criminality, Islamisation, the EU, the ECB [European Central Bank], bureaucratisation, the loss of prosperity, and so on.
+That's also how the GDR [German Democratic Republic] ended, and the redgreen-black [= alliance of Social Democrats-Greens-Conservatives] dictatorship will end exactly the same way! (#4145)

 The aggressive ORF moderator [Lou Lorenz-Dittlbacher, who conducted a critical TV interview with Strache] is annoying - just like the whole contaminated ORF!
 [Austrian Broadcasting Corporation = Austria's public service broadcaster] Somehow understandable, they all fear for their jobs.
-If the FPÖ had to decide on that: No compulsory licence fees any longer → No ORF any longer.
-Sometime it will happen (#4279).
+If the FPÖ had to decide on that: No compulsory licence fees any longer \rightarrow No ORF any longer.
+Sometime it will happen (#4279)

 Jean-Claude Juncker congratulated Van der Bellen on his (preliminary) victory.
-The President of the European Parliament Martin Schulz said that this preliminary win was a "defeat of Eurosceptics" .
-In the analysed dataset, FPÖ supporters reacted in a very Manichean and defensive manner to any criticism of Hofer, Strache, or the FPÖ.
-They presented themselves as victims of a conspiracy instigated by a union of green, social democratic and conservative politicians, the media, the EU, immigrants and refugees, communists, Freemasonry, etc. They perceive themselves and the FPÖ to be under constant attack and construct themselves as victims, which disregards that it is the FPÖ and its followers who tend to construct scapegoats, especially migrants, refugees and Islam.
-The perceived association of enemies is verbally attacked by the use of on the one hand strong political categories (terrorism, dictatorship, etc.) and on the other hand biologistic language (pigsty, contamination, etc.).
+The President of the European Parliament, Martin Schulz, said that this preliminary win was a 'defeat of Eurosceptics'13.
+In the analysed dataset, FPÖ supporters reacted in a very Manichean and defensive manner to any criticism of Hofer, Strache or the FPÖ.
+They presented themselves as victims of a conspiracy instigated by a union of green, social democratic and conservative politicians, the media, the EU, immigrants and refugees, communists, Freemasonry, and so on.
+They perceive themselves and the FPÖ to be under constant attack, and construct themselves as victims - which disregards that it is the FPÖ and its followers who tend to construct scapegoats, especially migrants, refugees and Islam.
+The perceived association of enemies is verbally attacked by the use of strong political categories (terrorism, dictatorship, and so on) on the one hand, and biologistic language (pigsty, contamination, and so on) on the other hand.

 It is not a surprise that one of the identified enemies is the EU.
 The FPÖ already under Jörg Haider turned into a Eurosceptic party.
-Haider for example wrote in 1993: "If this Europe is not to be a cultural and linguistic pabulum coming from the Brussels bureaucrats' meat chopper, then the development into a Europe of peoples and ethnic groups must be enabled" (cited in: Bailer-Galanda/Neugebauer 1997: 192).
-In 1996, he said: "But our idea of Europe is not a pabulum in Brussels, but our idea is a Europe of home countries" (cited in: Bailer-Galanda/Neugebauer 1997: 193).
-The FPÖ's (2011) Party Programme is committed to a "Europe of free peoples and fatherlands".
+Haider for example wrote in 1993: 'If this Europe is not to be a cultural and linguistic pabulum coming from the Brussels bureaucrats' meat chopper, then the development into a Europe of peoples and ethnic groups must be enabled' (cited in: Bailer-Galanda and Neugebauer 1997, 192).
+In 1996, he said: 'But our idea of Europe is not a pabulum in Brussels, but our idea is a Europe of home countries' (cited in: Bailer-Galanda and Neugebauer 1997, 193).
+The FPÖ's (2011) Party Programme is committed to a 'Europe of free peoples and fatherlands'.
 It spells out that the EU is questioned because it is seen as a danger to nationalism.
-"We are committed to a Europe of peoples and autochthonous groups of people which have developed through history, and firmly reject any artificial synchronisation of the diverse European languages and cultures by means of forced multiculturalism, globalisation and mass immigration.
-Europe shall not be reduced to a political project of the European Union" (FPÖ 2011).
-Austrian nationalism that puts "Austria first" was also evident in the analysed comments.
+'We are committed to a Europe of peoples and autochthonous groups of people which have developed through history, and firmly reject any artificial synchronisation of the diverse European languages and cultures by means of forced multiculturalism, globalization and mass immigration.
+Europe shall not be reduced to a political project of the European Union' (FPÖ 2011).
+Austrian nationalism that puts 'Austria first' was also evident in the analysed comments.
 Euroscepticism was very present.
-Hofer argues for an Austrian referendum on leaving the EU (Öxit, Auxit) in case of "Turkey joining but also if the EU becomes more centralistic".
+Hofer argues for an Austrian referendum on leaving the EU (Öxit, Auxit) in case of 'Turkey joining - but also if the EU becomes more centralistic'.14